SSAT (The Schools Network): 2012 to date

 In June 2012, after an announcement the previous month that The Schools Network would be going into administration, a management buy-out ensured that a new company, SSAT (The Schools Network) would continue The School Network's work.
 SSAT purchased parts of the UK operations of the Trust from the administrators and has since traded profitably, delivering education improvement services to schools in the UK.

 SSAT (The Schools Network) relocated to Islington, London with around 50 full-time staff.
 In December 2012, the 20th National Conference was held in Liverpool.
 The conference saw the launch of Redesigning Schooling, SSAT's campaign to ensure that the future of education is shaped by high quality practice and research within the profession.

-The 2013 National Conference was held at Manchester Central on 5–6 December and welcomed over 800 delegates across two days of keynotes, workshops and panel debates.
-The importance of professional capital was a key aspect of the overarching theme of a new professionalism for the country's leaders and teachers.
+Conferences were held yearly in 2013, 2014, 2015, 2016 and 2017.